The Fight Wasn’t About the Credit Card Bill

 The bill is only the trigger.
 Under it, couples are often reacting to one of these:

-When that tension is invisible, every monthly review feels heavier than it should.
+When that tension stays invisible, every monthly review feels heavier than it should.

 A better way to talk about it